FoUnDeRR/datamining-hub/README.md

 ### Prerequisites

-1. A good knowledge about JavaScript & TypeScript
+1. A good knowledge about JavaScript
 2. Familiarility with [findByProps](src/util/utils.js), functions, modules, strings, experiments

 ### Basics of the Basics